Do you want to set up WordPress email tracking on your site?

 To enable this, you need to check the ‘Save Attachments’ box.

-Then, you can set the time period for how long you’ll save your email logs.
-If you’re concerned about disk space, then you can change the setting here.
+Then, you can set the time period for how long you will save your email logs.
+If you are concerned about disk space, then you can change the setting here.

 Simply select the time period from the ‘Log Retention Period’ dropdown.